oliverguenther/openproject-docker-dev/README.md

     git clone https://github.com/oliverguenther/openproject-docker-dev.git
     cd openproject-docker-dev

-Remove `.mac` or `.linux` from `docker-compose.yml<suffix>`.
-On the Mac, the volume commands are referring to the proxy filesystem, with which we need to synchronize our data through vagrant.
-On Linux, you can directly use the host volumes.
-Thus, we need separate configuration files for docker-compose for now.

 As we use a database container, we can exploit the entries from docker-compose to the hosts file to refer to our database.
 Copy the following configuration from `openproject-docker-dev/config/database.yml` to `openproject/config/database.yml`.